publicdocs/us-scotus-slips/index.md

 # us-scotus-slips

-Slip Opinions of the US Supreme Court (unofficial; not affiliated with any government agency)
+Slip (and misc.)
+Opinions of the US Supreme Court (unofficial; not affiliated with any government agency)

 Portions Copyright © 2016 the authors of the https://github.com/publicdocs project.
 No claim made to original US government works.
 Use of this project is subject to the NOTICE.
 This content may be inaccurate or incomplete and should not be used for official purposes.